saheerb/ci-test/docs/index.md

 # FVP Docker Images

-LAVA is used to launch FVP (fast) models based on CI artifacts.
+LAVA is used to launch FVP (Fast Models) based on CI artifacts.
 In turn, models are launched inside a containerized environment.
-In other words, models are **not** run from a bare metal host system, but inside containers on a LAVA host, where these are launched by LAVA using CI artifacts and configured model parameters.
+In other words, models are **not** run from a bare metal host system, but inside containers on a LAVA dispatcher, where these are launched by LAVA using CI artifacts and configured model parameters.
 In case a new **FVP Docker Image** is required at the CI,  a contributor needs to download the corresponding FVP model tarball, the installer, and upload it to a CI private repository, then a CI job would automatically generate the docker image.